-discuss program operations and market conditions.
-In addition, the Program Administrator(s) will provide ad hoc support and deliverables that, from time to time, may be required to assist the Agency in meeting its statutory mission and regulatory requirements, such as reports or updates that may be required by the Illinois General Assembly or through Orders entered by the Illinois Commerce Commission.
+The Program Administrator will also monitor program operations, share program activity with the Agency and stakeholders, and conduct regularly scheduled meetings to discuss program operations and market conditions.
+In addition, the Program Administrator will provide ad hoc support and deliverables that, from time to time, may be required to assist the Agency in meeting its statutory mission and regulatory requirements, such as reports or updates as may be required by the Illinois General Assembly or through Orders entered by the Illinois Commerce Commission.